PML-UCF/pinn_corrosion_fatigue/README.md

 [![DOI](https://zenodo.org/badge/178286276.svg)](https://zenodo.org/badge/latestdoi/178286276)
 # Python Scripts for Physics-Informed Neural Networks for Corrosion-Fatigue Prognosis

-This repository is provided for replication of results presented in the article:
+This repository is provided for replication of results presented in:

+- A. Dourado and F. A. C. Viana, "Physics-informed neural networks for missing physics estimation in cumulative damage models: a case study in corrosion fatigue," ASME Journal of Computing and Information Science in Engineering, Online first, 2020.
+(DOI: 10.1115/1.4047173).

-A. Dourado and F. A. C. Viana, "Physics-Informed Neural Networks for Corrosion-Fatigue Prognosis," Proceedings of the Annual Conference of the PHM Society, Scottsdale,USA, September 21-26, 2019.
+- A. Dourado and F. A. C. Viana, "Physics-Informed Neural Networks for Corrosion-Fatigue Prognosis," Proceedings of the Annual Conference of the PHM Society, Scottsdale,USA, September 21-26, 2019.

 This repository includes the following codes under PHM 2019:
 - **corrosion_fatigue_model.py**: contains function that creates the proposed recurrent neural network.